suffolklibraries/sljekyll/_recurrents/lowestoft-colouring.md

 ---
 recurrent-title: "Colour in and Chill Out: anti-stress colouring for adults"
-recurrent-description: "Held in the Red Zone of the library."
+recurrent-description: "Held in the Red Zone of the library.
+Free."
 recurrent-day: Monday
 recurrent-times: 1400-1530
 recurrent-location: lowestoft-library